zsxwing/leetcode-cplusplus/README.md

 ./question.sh Some Question
 ```

-The above command will generate two source file: src/some_question.h, test/some_question_test.cc.
-You can write your solution and unit tests directly.
+The above command will generate two source file:
+`src/some_question.h`: the solution you need to implement.
+`test/some_question_test.cc`: you can write your unit tests here.

 ## Build